Some sophisticated applications required the control of Spectrum Lab by other

 Execute Command (no result, will not send a response message)

-A practical example: To stop the spectrum analyser, send the following
+Example: To stop the spectrum analyser, send the following message..

 COPYDATASTRUCT cds; // Set module ID "CL" + command ID "EC" : cds.dwData = ('C')+((DWORD)'L'>>8)+((DWORD)'E'>>16)+((DWORD)'C'>>24); cds.lpData = "spectrum.pause=1"; // command sent to SpecLab's interpreter cds.cbData = strlen((char*)cds.lpData); // count of bytes in data block SendMessage(hDestWindow,WM_COPYDATA,(WPARAM)MyWindowHandle,(LPARAM)&cds);

 How to send audio streams per WM_COPYDATA is explained in the next chapter.